DeivAstra/ovirtctl/README.md

 # ovirtctl

-**Ovirt control script for manage VMs via REST API [http://ovirt.github.io/ovirt-engine-api-model/4.3/].**
+**Ovirt control script to manage VMs via REST API [http://ovirt.github.io/ovirt-engine-api-model/4.3/].**

 Warning!
 The script is compatible with Ovirt 4.3 and is not tested with other versions.